RESOStandards/reso-certification-help/docs/providers.md

 # Summary Report

-Summary reports show information about the resources, fields and lookups that were found on your server for that organization.
+Summary reports show information about the resources, fields and lookups that were found on your server for the organization being viewed.

 Each report contains two views, **Data Elements** and **Performance**, accessed from a dropdown at the top of the page.